 Personnel & Facilities

-The Jefferson County Sheriffs Office Jail Division consists of 5 part-time and 22 full-time employees.
-Whenever a person is arrested in Jefferson County that person is brought to the Jefferson County Jail for incarceration.
+The Jefferson County Sheriffs Office Jail Division consists of 31 full-time employees and 2 Full Time contracted Nurses provided by Advance Correctional Health.
+The Jail has 4 different Division's along with the Office of Professional Standards and the Office of Inmate Responsibility with each lead by a Lieutenant, Whenever a person is arrested in Jefferson County that person is brought to the Jefferson County Sheriff's Office Jail Division for incarceration.
 The current facility was renovated in 2005 and opened for business in 2006.
 The current facility contains 109 beds separated into 7 housing units.
 Prisoners held in the jail range from those charged with offenses such as shoplifting and public intoxication, to offenses of rape, burglary, and murder.
-The jail staff is responsible for the care, custody, and safety of the inmates housed in the jail.
+The deputies and officers assigned to the jail are responsible for the care, custody, and safety of all the inmates housed within the jail.
 The jail is self-contained.
 All laundry services, meal preparation, and most medical and dental services are provided within the prisoner processing section of the jail.

 The building of the NEW Sheriff's Office & Jail will hold 300 inmates and is due to brake ground in early 2021

 Although most prisoners stay at the jail a short period of time, some prisoners may stay the entire time from arrest, through trial, to sentencing.
 Even after sentencing, inmates may stay at the county jail for several months awaiting space at a state institution.
 The Jefferson County Jail averages a daily inmate population ranging from 160 to 200.